python/cpython/Doc/library/sched.rst

    *priority*.

    Executing the event means executing ``action(*argument, **kwargs)``.
-   Optional *argument* argument must be a sequence holding the parameters for *action* if any used.
+   *argument* is a sequence holding the positional arguments for *action*.
-   Optional *kwargs* argument must be a dictionary holding the keyword parameters for *action* if any used.
+   *kwargs* is a dictionary holding the keyword arguments for *action*.

    Return value is an event which may be used for later cancellation of the event (see :meth:`cancel`).